steemit/condenser/docs/CONFIGURATION.md

 NEXT_PUBLIC_TRONADS_SIDEBAR_AD_PID=
 NEXT_PUBLIC_TRONADS_CONTENT_PC_AD_PID=
 NEXT_PUBLIC_TRONADS_CONTENT_MOBILE_AD_PID=
+# NOTE on NEXT_PUBLIC_TRONADS_ENV: it is read in two places — the client
+# bundle inlines it at BUILD time (selects which engine host the vendored
+# TronAds SDK loads its iframes from), while proxy.ts reads it at RUNTIME to
+# pick the frame-src origin of the Content-Security-Policy (lib/csp.ts ->
+# configuredTronAdsEngineOrigin).
+It must be set to the SAME value for the
+# build and for the running server: a mismatch (e.g. build with 0, run with 1)
+# makes the CSP allow the engine host the browser never loads and block the
+# one it does, so all TronAd slots render empty.
+The other TRONADS vars are
+# likewise build-time-inlined for the client; ENV is the only one the proxy
+# also reads at runtime.
 # Coin Marketplace right-rail module (legacy steem_market_*).
 No endpoint
 # configured means the module stays hidden.
 STEEM_MARKET_ENDPOINT=